Getting your Trinity Audio player ready...

 Stationed at the head of the gaming table, Weird Nikki both supervised and set up her GM throne.
 Everything could’ve already been set up if she wasn’t so neurotic about overseeing game prep.
 But no. We’d waited.

 Myles, like always, had wiggled his way out of any duties.
-His OCD clashed with Weird Nikki’s pickiness.
+His OCD clashed with Weird Nikki’s OCD.
 So instead of helping, he sat in the adjoining area with Jammer, adjusting his rogue wristbands.

 I noticed Jammer had loaded Aura of the Titans.
 Its title sequence flashed across the TV screen.

-Its gaming system revolutionized the tabletop gaming industry.
-It opened players to using virtual reality, augmented reality, and holographic visuals as part of their gaming mechanics.
 All of our adventures were played on a state-of-the-art holographic table with AR glasses and automated cDecks—digitized character sheets.

-I designed a black oak revival table laced with scrolling acanthus.
+Our game table—one of my designs, not to brag—was the centerpiece of our gaming experience.
+A black oak revival table laced with scrolling acanthus.
 The sweet extras were the carvings of medieval demons on each corner.

 I walked to each player’s station and prepped them.

-Weird Nikki barked a few commands at Nate and Gene, then shot a sharp look at me.
-Looking back at her, it dawned on me that she took that song about painting it black as law.
-Her nails, lips, eye shadow, and clothes were all a perfect black.
-Only the purple in her braided hair and a tinge of gunmetal on her accessories broke the monotony.
+Her nails, lips, eye shadow, and clothes were all flawlessly black.
+Only the purple woven in her braided hair and the tinge of gunmetal on her accessories broke the monotony.

-Based on her lack of words, I guess I passed the inspection.
-So I moved on to the final act before the game: getting into character.
+With no additional instructions, I moved on to the final act before the game: getting into character.

 A wave of fright washed over me.